danfairs/django-dfk/docs/run_tests.rst

     tox

-The first build through will be quite slow whilst it builds each of the ``virtualenv``s agaisnt each version of Python along with the specified version of django and runs the tests.
-Subsequent runs should be much quicker as ``tox`` leaves the ``virtualenv``'s in place by default in a folder named ``.tox``
+The first build through will be quite slow whilst it builds each ``virtualenv`` agaisnt each version of Python along with the specified version of django and runs the tests.
+Subsequent runs should be much quicker as ``tox`` leaves the ``virtualenv`` in place by default in a folder named ``.tox``

 Run tests quickly
 =================